Minimum Wage

 Meal and Rest Break

-However, if an employer chooses to do so, breaks, usually lasting less than twenty minutes, must be paid.
-Meal or lunch periods (usually thirty minutes or more) do not need to be paid, so long as the employee is completely relieved of all duties and free to do as they wish during the meal or lunch period.
+• Meal periods: Bona fide meal periods (usually 30 minutes or more) do not need to be paid, provided the employee is completely relieved of all work duties during the entire period.

 → Find out how Deputy can help you simplify meal and rest break compliance